igardiet/gifani-server/README.md

-# Gifani server side code, the main app is here:
+# This is Gifani's server side code.
+The main app is here:
 - <a href="https://github.com/igardiet/gifani">Gifani</a>